Leap Over the Mistakes Children’s Book Authors Make and Hold Your First Published Book in Your Hands

 Shepard kindly relieved me of several misconceptions I had about creating a worthwhile book for kids.

-Aaron is the author of a towering stack of excellent children’s books including: The Legend of Lightning Larry, The Baker’s Dozen, The Sea King’s Daughter, The Crystal Heart, The Legend of Slappy Hooper, Lady White Snake, Forty Fortunes and The King o’ the Cats.
+Shepard is the author of a towering stack of excellent children’s books including The Legend of Lightning Larry, The Baker’s Dozen, The Sea King’s Daughter, The Crystal Heart, The Legend of Slappy Hooper, Lady White Snake, Forty Fortunes, and The King o’ the Cats.

 “I take the kind of pleasure in writing a book that I hope kids will eventually derive from reading that book—the delight or power of being immersed in a great story,” said Shepard.